BLACKPINK Part 2 — How Four Girls Conquered the World: The Rise

 📍 Milestone: First K-Pop Girl Group at Coachella (April 12, 2019)

 April 12, 2019.
 The Coachella Valley Music and Arts Festival.
-Main stage.
-Opening night.
+The Sahara Stage, Friday night.

 📍 Milestone: “Kill This Love” — Breaking Their Own Record (April 2019)